raccoon-lang/raccoon/docs/compiler/WIP2.md

         - ImagFloat/ImagInteger
         - String
         - ByteString
-    - Type
+    - Type ?

-#### Function Definition
+#### Function Signature

 **Semantic Checks**
-- Check params names do not conflict with each other
+- Check params names do not conflict with each other  ✅
 - Check params types exist
 - Check generics annotation names do not conflict with each other
 - Check generics annotation names do not conflict with existing names